How Palliative Care Social Workers Support Patients With Terminal Illnesses

 • Helping patients work through the existential and spiritual questions that life-and-death issues can evoke

-• Ensuring that patients receive care sensitive to their unique needs and concerns by helping care providers understand the cultural aspects that may come into play when treating patients
+• Ensuring that patients receive care that is sensitive to their unique needs and concerns by helping their care providers understand the cultural, religious and other aspects they need to consider

 Patients also need assistance addressing practical issues.
-Life-threatening illnesses can create problems related to finances and insurance, as well as draw out legal concerns.
+Terminal illnesses can create problems related to finances and insurance, as well as draw out legal concerns.
 Palliative care social workers assist patients and their families in this regard and direct them to important resources.
-When treatment options fail and patients are facing death, palliative care social workers also help guide patients and their families through the delicate process of planning the end of their lives.
+When a patient is receiving end-of-life care, palliative care social workers also help guide patients and their families through the delicate process of planning the next steps.

 Palliative Care vs. Hospice Care

-Palliative care and hospice care each serve critical roles in helping patients and their families navigate the challenges presented by life-threatening illnesses.
-Palliative care begins when patients first learn they are encountering a life-threatening illness.
+Palliative care and hospice care each serve critical purposes in helping patients and their families navigate the challenges presented by serious and/or terminal illnesses.
+Palliative care begins when patients first learn they are encountering a serious or terminal illness.
 It works alongside curative therapies meant to prolong life, even though the goal of palliative care itself is not to postpone death.
-Instead, palliative care aims to relieve the pain and distress associated with disease.
+Instead, palliative care aims to relieve the pain and distress associated with the condition.

 Hospice care refers to when the goal of treatment shifts away from controlling an illness and toward facilitating comfort prior to death.
 Some hospice patients may have exhausted their curative treatment options, while others may have elected not to undergo further treatment.
-In such situations, hospice care provides patients with comfort care meant to manage symptoms.
+In such situations, hospice care provides patients with comfort care meant to manage their symptoms.
+Palliative care social workers may help people make the transition into hospice care; when this transition occurs, the person’s case may transfer to a hospice care social worker.

-Patients and their families need information on highly sensitive issues that are difficult to broach but can have a huge impact on whether a person is able to die how he or she chooses.
-However, engaging in discussion can also provide information that alleviates some of the suffering.
-For example, helping patients understand options such as dying at home may provide a great sense of relief and quell fears.
-Addressing the positive and negative aspects of CPR and DNR (do not resuscitate) orders, as well as a patient’s right to refuse treatment that may only prolong a painful dying process, also allows terminally ill patients and their families the chance to thoughtfully direct an important part of their lives.
+Patients and their families need information on highly sensitive issues that are difficult to broach but can have a huge impact on whether the patients are able to die the way that they choose.
+Engaging in discussion can provide patients with information that alleviates some of their suffering.
+For example, helping patients understand their options, such as dying at home, may provide them with a great sense of relief and quell their fears.
+Addressing the positive and negative aspects of CPR and DNR (do not resuscitate) orders, as well as their right to refuse treatment that may only prolong a painful dying process, also allows patients and their families the chance to thoughtfully direct an important part of their lives.

 Becoming a Palliative Care Social Worker

-Palliative care social workers must possess key skills and competencies, as well as substantial knowledge in several areas in order to perform duties, which range from coordinating patient care to providing in-service training to other care providers.
+Palliative care social workers must possess key skills and competencies as well as substantial knowledge in several areas in order to perform their duties, which range from coordinating patient care to providing in-service training to other care providers.

 Education Requirements